Breaking news

-Graphic used by CBS News on the day of the assassination of John F. Kennedy; an event which elicited nationwide coverage requiring numerous stations to interrupt programming.
+Graphic used by CBS News on the day of the assassination of John F. Kennedy, an event which elicited nationwide coverage requiring numerous stations to interrupt programming.

 Breaking news, also called late-breaking news, a special report, special coverage, or a news flash, is a current issue that warrants the interruption of a scheduled broadcast in order to report its details.
 News broadcasters also use the term for continuing coverage of events of broad interest to viewers, attracting accusations of sensationalism.

 Formats

-Breaking news has been common to U.S. mass media since the 1930s, when the mass adoption of radio allowed the public to learn about new events without the need to print an extra edition of a newspaper.
+Breaking news has been common to American mass media culture since the 1930s, when the mass adoption of radio allowed the public to learn about new events without the need to print an extra edition of a newspaper.